 The Skill Assessment can only be purchased for TypeWell transcribers with a current service qualification.
 Here are some reasons why you might be seeing that message:

-• The email address belongs to someone who has a TypeWell account but who has not yet successfully completed the Basic Skills Course.
+- The person has not yet completed the Basic Skills Course.

 Logistics